HarshaRamayanam/streamlit-opencv-methods/README.md

 `pip install streamlit`

-After installing, open up your terminal and `cd` into the directory where you have saved the file and run the follwing command.
+After installing, open up your terminal and `cd` into the directory where you have saved the file and run the following command.

 `$> streamlit run opencv_useful_methods.py`